DICER1 syndrome and the DICER1 gene

 Most people who carry a DICER1 mutation do not develop tumours or cancers.
 The likelihood is believed to be 5% by age 10 and 10% by age 20.

-However, because most of the tumours occur in childhood not adulthood, screening is recommended to detect the tumours before they can cause problems.
+However, because most of the tumours occur in childhood, screening is recommended to detect the tumours before they can cause problems.
 Exactly when to start and what to look for is still debated and patients are encouraged to enrol in research studies.

 DICER1 mutations have been detected in infants and children with Wilms tumour, a type of blastoma of the kidney.
-The likelihood, in familial Wilms tumour (that is, a family with 2 or more close relatives with Wilms tumours) is 1 to 5%.
-As a result, under the eviQ guidelines, genetic testing is NOT recommended in an individual with a personal or family history of Wilms tumour if there no other features of DICER1 syndrome.
+The likelihood of a DICER1 mutation is 1% to 5% in familial Wilms tumour (that is, a family with 2 or more close relatives with Wilms tumours).
+As a result, under the eviQ guidelines, genetic testing is not usually recommended in an individual with a personal or family history of Wilms tumour if there no other features of DICER1 syndrome.

 There is a 50% chance of a person who carries a germline DICER1 mutation, whether male or female, passing the mutation to their son or daughter.
 If a mutation is identified, then predictive testing is available for blood relatives.